When did the first Standard Poodle win Westminster Best in Show?

 According to the American Kennel Club, the magnificent snow-white standard Poodle Ch.
 Puttencove Promise was whelped in 1955 and won Best in Show at Westminster three years later.
-He was the turning point for the standard Poodle as we know the breed today, a bridge from the working water dogs of the past who brought the breed into the present.
+He was the turning point for the standard Poodle as we know the breed today, a bridge from the working water dogs of the past to the breed as we know it today.

 Below is a full list of Westminster Kennel Club Best In Show Poodles provided courtesy of Westminster’s Joanne Anderson.
 It appears the Poodle had quite a popular run in the late ’50s to early ’60s across the categories.
-Note the back to back wins of a Standard Poodle in 1958, a Toy Poodle in 1959 and a Toy Poodle again in 1961.
-Viva La Poodle in 2020 again!
+Note the back-to-back wins of a Standard Poodle in 1958, a Toy Poodle in 1959, and a Toy Poodle again in 1961.
+Viva La Poodle won in 2020 again!

 Standard Poodles